Skip to contents

 Details

 This function creates temporal nuisance RDMs for modeling carry-over effects, scanner drift, or other temporal confounds in fMRI data.
 The resulting RDM can be included as a nuisance regressor in RSA models to account for temporal proximity effects while preserving statistical power.
+By default, it returns a distance-like quantity that increases with temporal separation (metric="distance").

 Examples